MichaelCurrin/instant-website/README.md

 1. Choose your fields (title, background image, etc.) using a form tool.
 2. You will get a URL with your custom values in the query parameters.
-3. Use the URL to view a dynamic webage which adapts to your values and changes the text and images to match it.
+3. Use the URL to view a dynamic webpage which adapts to your values and changes the text and images to match it.
 4. Share the URL with others.